Welcome to today's edition of the Rush 24-7 podcast.

 They will know that they are in trouble if they have to fight so hard to hold a reliably dark blue state.

-So to sum it up, I don't know how Obama, the Democrats, the state controlled media, can make the outcome of today's elections some great achievement for Obama, some great achievement for liberalism and his socialist agenda.
+So to sum it up, I don't know how Obama, the Democrats, the state-controlled media can make the outcome of today's election some great achievement for Obama, some great achievement for liberalism and his socialist agenda.

-They're gonna try, but it'll require the worst kind of propaganda and deceit to pull this off.
+They're going to try, but it'll require the worst kind of propaganda and deceit to pull this off.

-And she said, obviously, uh uh he's not on the ballot, but what will the outcome say about the uh president's ability to deliver?
+And she said, obviously, he's not on the ballot, but what will the outcome say about the president's ability to deliver?

-The results of these elections tend to be overreaded.
+The results of these elections tend to be overrated.

 The most important development coming out of today actually has nothing to do with the results.

-Uh Sarah Palin, Rush Limbaugh, Glenn Beck, wing of the party drove a moderate out of the.
+Sarah Palin, Rush Limbaugh, Glenn Beck, wing of the party, drove a moderate.

 You can see how this is shaping up, because they know what's going to happen in New York 23.